theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 >
 #
 > “ And how   did you manage on the twelfth ? ” Alice went  on  eagerly .
 # .
 V/C NSg/C V   IPl NSg/V  P  D   NSg/J   . .
-NPr   NSg/V J/P J/R     .
+NPr   NSg/V J/P R       .
 >
 #
 > “ That’s enough about lessons , ” the Gryphon interrupted in a   very decided tone    :